platformsh/platformsh-docs/docs/src/administration/users.md

 You can either grant the `Project admin` role to the user, which will give them `Admin` access to every environment in the project, or grant specific permissions on each environment type.

-Once this has been done, if the user does not have a Platform.sh account, they will receive an invitation email asking to confirm their details and register an account.
+After inviting a new user, if the user does not have a Platform.sh account, they will receive an invitation email asking to confirm their details and register an account.

-In order to push and pull code (or to SSH to one of the project's environments) the user will need to add an SSH key.
+In order to push and pull code (or to SSH to one of the project's environments) the user will need to add an SSH key or use the Platform CLI.

 If the user already has an account, they will receive an email with a link to access the project.